njasm/soundcloud/README.md

 ### Requirements

-PHP 5.3 or higher.
+PHP 5.6 or higher.

-Notice: We'll be dropping official support for ``PHP versions 5.3, 5.4 and 5.5`` after the 30th of June 2016.
+Notice: We dropped official support for ``PHP versions 5.3, 5.4 and 5.5`` after the 30th of June 2016.
-The package may still work with those versions of PHP after the above date, but it will not be guaranteed.
+The package may still work with those versions of PHP after the above date, but it is not be guaranteed.

 #### Installation